AlarmclockUSA/LimitlessDash/README.md

-# Limitless Dashboard
+# Your Limitless Life with God - Dashboard

-Event dashboard for "Your Limitless Life with God" virtual event on March 7-8, 2025.
+Event dashboard for the "Your Limitless Life with God" virtual event on March 7-8, 2025.

 ## Features